 - IV-1.
 The simultaneous fit uses the complex fit engine (Park). - IV-2.
-Repeat Step III-1 to III-6 to load at least two data set.
-Make sure that all adjustable parameters were checked including the parameters you want to constrain for the simultaneous fitting. - IV-3.
+Repeat Step III-1 to III-6 to load the data set(s).
+Make sure that all adjustable parameters are checked including the parameters you want to constrain for the simultaneous fitting. - IV-3.
 Open the simultaneous fit panel by clicking on "Simultaneous Fit" in the Fitting menu (Fig. IV-1).
 The complex FitEngine will be set automatically.